Skip to main content

 Request a free quote and speak with one of our qualified life insurance brokers today.
 They will help you find the right coverage at the best price.

-When to choose whole life vs. term
+When to choose whole life vs. term life insurance

-Many whole life insurance policies lapse, meaning the owner failed to pay the premiums.
-You can buy whole life insurance when you’re young to save on fees, but at 80 years old, and living off your RRSP and investments, it may be hard to see the value in continuing to pay.
+However, many whole life policies lapse, meaning the owner failed to pay the premiums.
+While you can buy whole life insurance when you’re young to save on fees, if you’re 80 years old and living off your RRSP and investments, it may be hard to see the value in continuing to pay.
+In that case, you can use viatical settlements, in which someone buys out the policy from you for less than its value, pays the premiums, and receives the death benefit.

 Should I get term or whole life insurance?